Exploring Chain-of-Thought Style Prompting for Text-to-SQL: Abstract

 \section{Abstract}

-Conventional supervised approaches for text-to-SQL parsing often require large amounts of annotated data, which is costly to obtain in practice.
-Recently, in-context learning with large language models (LLMs) has caught increasing attention due to its superior few-shot performance in a wide range of tasks.
-However, most attempts to use in-context learning for text-to-SQL parsing still lag behind supervised methods.
-We hypothesize that the under-performance is because text-to-SQL parsing requires complex, multi-step reasoning.
-In this paper, we systematically study how to enhance the reasoning ability of LLMs for text-to-SQL parsing through chain-of-thought (CoT) style promptings including CoT prompting \cite{wei2022chain} and Least-to-Most prompting \cite{2022arXiv220510625Z}.
-Our experiments demonstrate that iterative prompting as in Least-to-Most prompting may be unnecessary for text-to-SQL parsing and directly applying existing CoT style prompting methods leads to error propagation issues.
-By improving multi-step reasoning while avoiding much detailed information in the reasoning steps which may lead to error propagation, our new method outperforms existing ones by 2.4 point absolute gains on the Spider development set.
+In-context learning with large language models (LLMs) has recently caught increasing attention due to its superior few-shot performance on various tasks.
+However, its performance on text-to-SQL parsing still has much room for improvement.
+In this paper, we hypothesize that a crucial aspect of LLMs to improve for text-to-SQL parsing is their multi-step reasoning ability.
+Thus, we systematically study how to enhance LLMs' reasoning ability through chain of thought (CoT) style prompting, including the original chain-of-thought prompting \cite{wei2022chain} and least-to-most prompting \cite{2022arXiv220510625Z}.
+Our experiments demonstrate that iterative prompting as in \citet{2022arXiv220510625Z} may be unnecessary for text-to-SQL parsing, and using detailed reasoning steps tends to have more error propagation issues.
+Based on these findings, we propose a new CoT-style prompting method for text-to-SQL parsing.
+It brings 5.2 and 6.5 point absolute gains on the Spider development set and the Spider Realistic set, respectively, compared to the standard prompting method without reasoning steps; 2.4 and 1.5 point absolute gains, compared to the least-to-most prompting method\footnote{We include all our prompts in the appendix.}.